 Thankfully, the fire was quelled but, almost immediately, the Nazis began playing the blame game, pinning the fire as a Communist plot.
 They immediately called upon Hindenburg to issue the Reichstag Fire Decree, calling for the suspension of habeas corpus, freedom of speech and freedom of press.
 It is strongly believed to this day that the burning of the Reichstag was a plot by Göring in an attempt to demonise the Communists and uplift himself in the Nazi ranks.
 An attempt that, unfortunately, worked.

-Göring, now having ample reason to arrest political opponents, called upon the SA once more to help with the muscle of the operation, the SA being lead by Ernst Rohm.
-Members of the Communist party are rounded up and arrested, heads of the party, such as Ernst Thälmann, are captured, their hiding places being ratted out.
+Göring, now having ample reason to arrest political opponents, called upon the Stormtroopers (SA), the Nazis Paramilitary wing, to help with the muscle of the operation, the SA being lead by Ernst Röhm.
+Members of the Communist party were rounded up and arrested.
+Heads of the party, such as Ernst Thälmann, were captured, their hiding places being ratted out.
 Thälmann was shot on a personal order from Hitler in 1944 at Buchenwald Concentration Camp.
 In all, over 20,000 people were arrested, simply for the crime of having a political belief.

 That election, the Communist lost 19 seats, whilst the Nazis gained 92.
 The SPD, who had leftist leanings, also lost votes.